Minding Your Movie Business 2023 – What’s My Distribution Strategy

 Cinema should reflect us all those words by filmmaker Ava Duvernay

-speak to the mission of the March on Washington film festival and our annual
+speak to the mission of March On and our annual

 three-part Workshop series minding your movie business we’re here to pass on the wisdom of